 - 1. Development

 - 2. Production

 - 3. Pre-personalization at the developer's premises (without Security Module)

 - 4. Pre-personalization and integration of Security Module

+- 5. Delivery to the MPO

+- 6. Delivery by the MPO to the installation and operational environment

-- 5. Installation and start of operation
+- 7. Installation and start of operation

-- 6. Personalization
+- 8. Personalization

-- 7. Normal operation
+- 9. Normal operation